 1. ‘Yellers’

 In this article I talk about the reasons for why so many singers either yell or flip in order to achieve higher notes.
-Neither strategy is optimal or healthy long-term for singers (nor sounds particularly good, in my opinion), but certain genres will “self-select” which approach is musically most appropriate/least offensive for certain singers.
+Neither strategy is optimal or healthy long-term for singers (nor does it sound particularly good), but certain genres will “self-select” which approach is musically most appropriate/least offensive for certain singers.

-In the main, genres that require more intense sounds will find less vocally skilled singers choosing to yell higher notes.
+In the main, less vocally skilled singers often choose to yell higher notes when singing in genres that require more intense sounds.
 This involves opening the vocal tract extremely wide like a megaphone, to attempt to not lose perceived power on the top.
 For example, rock singers are well known for yelling top notes.
 Certain indie-pop bands and their singers do similar things, though often to a lesser extent than rock.

-HINT: When you see veins pop on the neck, head thrown back and mouth open wide like a sword-swallower, that’s a very strong visual indicator of people selecting this approach.
+HINT: When you see veins pop on the neck, head thrown back and/or mouth open very wide, that’s a very strong visual indicator of people selecting this approach.

-Some attempting gospel music or more intense soul sounds will often do likewise.
+Some attempting gospel music or more intense soul sounds will often do likewise at the upper end of their range.

 Musical theatre is another one that is problematic for just yelling top notes.
 The perception of what constitutes a good ‘belt’ has shifted a lot over the decades, to the point that more modern musical theatre performances sound exceedingly yell-y on the top end.
-However, this is often far more disguised than in rock/indie-pop, simply because the bulk of musical theatre songs are so much more lyrical and spoken.
+However, this is often far more disguised than in rock/indie-pop, simply because the bulk of musical theatre songs are so much more lyrical and spoken, plus a strong vibrato.
 As such singers, still have to craft their “yelling” a little more than alternative genres.

 If you have sung a lot in these genres, it may feel hard to control your instrument at the top end.
 The automatic desire that has been built-in as invisible habit will mean you have a propensity to widen enormously as you reach higher notes.
 Instead, we’ve got to slowly show your instrument that it doesn’t need to resort to that emergency strategy, that there’s a better way… but it does take time to chip away at that habit/muscle memory to make the new approach our new automatic reflex.